rrodrifo/digital-garden-jekyll-template/_notes/blockchain.md

 [[Attack of the 50 foot Blockchain]]
 [[Gasto energético do blockchain]]

----
-title: Bitcoin e Blockchain
----

 ### Bitcoin

 > Short Version

 > 1) Should I buy Bitcoins?

 > No.

 > 2) But I keep seeing all this stuff in the news about them and how

 > No. Tech journalism is uniformly terrible, always remember this.

 > 3) How does this work?
 It doesn’t make any sense!

 > No, it really doesn’t.
 It’s impossible to accurately explain Bitcoin in anything less than mind-numbingly boring technical terms so you should probably just not worry about it.
 Go do something useful instead.

-> - David Gerard, "Attack of the 50 foot Blockchain"
+> --- David Gerard, "Attack of the 50 foot Blockchain"

 O bitcoin surgiu durante a explosão da crise econômica de 2008 como uma resposta à desconfiança em relação aos bancos centrais e ao poder do Estado em interferir na economia por meio de política monetária.
 Seu objetivo inicial, conforme descrito no White Paper publicado pelo anônimo Satoshi Nakamoto, era o de permitir pagamentos online enviados diretamente de uma parte para a outra sem a necessidade de passar por instituições financeiras por meio de uma versão peer-to-peer do dinheiro eletrônico.